hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintD/us017/01.requirements-engineering/Readme.md

   annexes, where algorithms should be written in pseudocode).
 ### 1.4.
 Found out Dependencies

-* There is a dependency  order
+* There is a dependency on order

 ### 1.5 Input and Output Data